12 Uses for Epsom Salt

 10. Relieve constipation

-Not the most delicate of subjects, we know, but that same osmotic pressure trick can help in your gut.
-Internally, Epsom salt can help get things flowing again -- but please don't use it without consulting a doctor!
+Not the most delicate of subjects, we know, but that same osmotic pressure trick might help out in your gut.
+Internally, Epsom salt can get things flowing again -- but please don't use it without consulting a doctor!

 11. Soothe itchy and sunburned skin